Welcome to the archive of Yaron Maïm’s artistic research.

 Storyboard, using an interdisciplinary and science communication–based approach specifically developed for the creative needs of a math research–driven 3D animation.

-A collection of animations on embodied verbs.
+A collection of animations on embodied verbs, unfolding through the accumulation of small experiments.
 The work shown here was created with TouchDesigner, Houdini, and MidJourney.
-Each piece investigates a core action through process-driven methods.
-Together, they form a study of moving images and human–machine collaboration as modes of inquiry, unfolding through the accumulation of small experiments.
+Each piece investigates a core action (fly, observe, prompt, bind, bathe, etc.) through process-driven methods.

 Yaron Maïm Studio works with two equally valuable modes that inform each other: question and solution.